eResearch Replacement Project FAQ

 Why are we planning to replace eResearch?

-Our vendor, Huron Consulting Group, is sunsetting their current research administration product, and it will no longer be supported as of October 2031.
+Our vendor, Huron Consulting Group, is sunsetting their current research administration product, and initially announced it will no longer be supported as of October 2031.
+In April 2026, they extended product support through November 2034, although we do not anticipate any impact to U-M's overall timeline.
 Their product supports U-M eResearch systems including eResearch Proposal Management (eRPM), eResearch Regulatory Management (eRRM), eRAM, and M-Inform.

 Who is impacted?